Is spatial information in ICT data reliable?: Discussion

 For these two spatial information retrieval tasks, our results suggest that the level of uncertainty associated with sample selection is globally low.
 Further work in this direction include the reproduction of such uncertainty analysis with other datasets coming from different countries and data sources.
 An important aspect of the rapidly growing `new science of cities' \cite{Batty2013}, which heavily relies on new data sources, is to be able to reproduce results with different datasets, and to characterize and control to what extent the information provided by different sources are biased in a particular direction.

 More studies in this spirit need to be done to strengthen the foundations of the field dedicated to the understanding of urban mobility and urban dynamics through ICT data.
 From a publication point of view, trying to reproduce previous results with different data sources, or to estimate the robustness of previously published results, might not be as appealing as proposing new measures and models, but is crucially important as well.
-As part of that work, we developed a collaborative website \footnote{https://ictdataccuracy.github.io} where we give references for papers and datasets dealing with ICT data accuracy.